ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Running Applications with Gradle

-Inside `springboot-kafka-mysql-cassandra` root folder, run the following `Gradle` commands in different terminals.
+Inside `spring-cloud-stream-event-sourcing-testcontainers` root folder, run the following `Gradle` commands in different terminals.

 > **Note:** start `user-service` first, so it created the `com.mycompany.userservice.user` partitioned.